Skip to main content

 • Tune-ups are every 30,000 miles and cost $1000

-• Both gasoline and electric cars will lose the same amount (not percentage) after 100,000 miles.
+• Both gasoline and electric cars will depreciate by the same amount (not percentage) after 100,000 miles.
 This assumes we are comparing cars with similar features, such as Tesla Y and Lexus RX350.
 We are not comparing a Tesla Y and a 20 year old Civic.

 Electric car